 Nature & Wildlife:

 • We encourage everyone to do a tick check when you return home.
-We are lucky that the tick population is minimal here.
 Removing deer ticks within 48 hours will keep you safe from lyme disease.

 • We have never seen poison ivy or poison oak on our property, although it does grow in this region.